Keyrose557/Webhacking/README.md

 <img src="user_enum1.gif">
 <br /> A Successful Attack against all 5 User Accounts took 2min and 11 seconds !?!
 <img src="BruteForce.gif">
 <br /> The Damage...
-We got User credentials, PII, and our own Administrative Account !?!
+We got User credentials, PII, and our very own Administrative Account !?!
 <img src="damage.gif">

 - [ ] Steps to recreate:
 <br /> - Try common usernames in the TARGET's login page, guess common passwords.
 Maybe we'll get some helpful info.
+Lets PLAN our attack.
 <br /> - Kali is a great toolbox.
 Lets use our handy dandy tool WPSCAN to gather information on a TARGET.
+Perfome RECONNAISSANCE.
 <br /> - After some poking and proding with WPSCAN lets use our collected INTEL to test our might.
 Commense Brute Force Attack!!!
 <br /> - Have I been pwned?
 Lets use the compromised credentials.
+GAIN ACCESS!!!
 <br /> - Lets cause some damage...hmmm how about we just add a way to get back in.
 Add our own administrator ;).
+MAINTAIN ACCESS

 ### 2. (Required) Vulnerability Name or ID